HenryHoward/Neolib/neolib/neoquest/readme.md

     (ie. a sequence of skill points to allocate)
     (and also possibly some kind of indication of where to grind, which order to complete milestones)
 - make state print nicer (as above)
+- make player better: split on pipes, and then like split on spaces/colons (GET THE MOVEMENT MODE)
-- make a "portal" move command (local action maybe?)
+- make a "portal" move command - TODO: check if local action
-- make a hunt/sneak/normal movement mode command
+- make something that can tell you which movement mode you're in